Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Corpus Description

 \section{Corpus Description}

-In this section, we provide a brief description of the corpora that we used for training and test purpose.
+In this section, we provide a brief description of the corpora that we used for training and test purposes.
 Throughout our research, we used a total of three corpora: two publicly available corpora and a manually collected corpus which we refer to as - `CustomFake'.

 \textbf{(a) \underline{BanFakeNews Corpus}:} BanFakeNews \cite{bib10} dataset contains approximately 50,000 Bengali news articles among which about 48 thousand are of \textit{authentic} category and 1299 are of \textit{fake} category.
 The dataset contains seven attributes - \textit{articleID, domain, date, category, headline, content} and \textit{label}.
 The label here is binary where 0 denotes \textit{fake} class and 1 denotes \textit{authentic} class.
 For our research, we merged the headlines and their corresponding news content.
+We show a few statistics of the corpus in Figure \ref{fig:banfakenews_dataset_statistics}.

 \textbf{(b) \underline{Fake News Detection Corpus}}: The second corpus that we utilized is an English fake news article corpus named Fake News Detection\footnote{\url{https://www.kaggle.com/datasets/jainpooja/fake-news-detection}}.
 This corpus has around 17000 articles related to \textit{news, politics, government, middle-east}. \textit{News} category articles are roughly 39\%.
 We only took the \textit{fake} articles of \textit{News} category and translated them to Bengali using the English-Bengali machine translation model provided by Hasan et al. \cite{bib54}.
 We refer to the translated fake news dataset as `TransFND' dataset.
 We removed empty cells and finally, we had 4309 \textit{fake} news articles which were necessary to curb the data imbalance of BanFakeNews corpus.